General Guidelines and Instructions

 All posters are displayed in the foyer of Cordiner Hall.

 Each 15-minute presentation comprises a 12-minute presentation and a three-minute question-and-answer period.
-In the case of student-organized panel presentations, questions may be deferred until the end of the group's presentation.
+In the case of student-organized group presentations, questions may be deferred until the end of the group's presentation.

 Time limits will be strictly enforced by moderators selected by the WUC Committee.